CodeYourFuture/syllabus/docs/react/week-2/mentors.md

 - Before fixing the problem, something to emphasise is the moment when we start using the virtual DOM for the first time
   - When we trigger a manual re-render to `ReactDOM.render()`
   - But we are updating the DOM here - we mentioned in lesson 1 that this was hard, and now we've got an easy way of updating it.
 This is the true power of React
-  - The demo is not very impressive, so it's easy for the students to miss
+  - The demo is not very impressive, so it's easy for the trainees to miss
-- We cover the problems with using a global variable, so hopefully that is enough to prevent the students copy/pasting the wrong way
+- We cover the problems with using a global variable, so hopefully that is enough to prevent the trainees copy/pasting the wrong way
   - Ensure that you emphasise this is the wrong way to do state
 - Demonstrate the app with multiple counters
   - Shows that each components remembers their own state separate to other components